Ojenge/local-dashboard/README.md

 - This will set up the API, database and dashboard, the latter will be exposed at http://local.brck.com when accessed from within the SupaBRCK WiFi network.
 - First-time use will require to change the password from the default credentials (admin/admin)

+    You may also login using the device root user account and the associated password.

 ## Feature notes